averyhorvath/sensor-testing/README.md

 **OVERVIEW**
 =====
-This study tests the functionality of the Sparkfun VL6180 adn RFD77402 Time of Flight Sensors.
+This study tests the functionality of the Sparkfun VL6180 and RFD77402 Time of Flight Sensors.
 Several scenarios were tested - in direct sunlight, in a dark room, etc. - in order to discover the limitations of each sensor.

 Operating System: Mac OSx High Sierra Version 10.13.4 Python 3.5.3